CyberekUI/Jupyter-Notebook-Playground/README.md

-# temp
-This is a test repository
+# JupyterNotebooks - This is a test repository!

 Jupyter notebooks can be launched from gibthub via google colab: https://colab.research.google.com/notebooks/intro.ipynb?hl=de